Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Make A Car Warranty Claim

-To make a warranty claim, you have to get your vehicle’s issues diagnosed by a repair facility that is authorized by your warranty provider.
+To make a warranty claim, you must get your vehicle’s issues diagnosed by a repair facility that is authorized by your warranty provider.
 Contact your warranty provider to find out about authorized repair facilities in your area.
-Although you will likely need to visit the dealership that sells your vehicle.
+However, you will likely need to visit the dealership that sells your vehicle.

 When you take your car to the authorized repair facility, your vehicle’s issues will be diagnosed and registered with a claims adjuster.
 Someone at the repair facility will then tell you if your vehicle’s issues are covered under your warranty and if you have to pay anything for repairs.